flatironinstitute/sciware/01_Overview/slides.md

 - coordination between individuals with different skill sets and levels

-## <strike>Software development at scale</strike>
+### <strike>Software development at scale</strike>
+### Efficient, sustainable development

-## Efficient, sustainable development
+### Efficient, sustainable development

-- Produce working code more quickly
+### Produce working code more quickly

 - Tools to write code faster
 - Tools to find bugs sooner
 - Shorten the iteration/feedback cycle

-- Communicating with and protecting (against) your future self
+### Communicating with and protecting (against) your future self

 - Invest in file structure, function naming
 - Comment for yourself (your own thoughts as a reminder)
 - Write tests to prevent later changes from breaking older parts ("regression" tests)

-- Do more science, faster
+### Do more science, faster

+- Productive languages and tools mean less time coding
+- Reusable components mean less code to maintain
 - A few minutes of optimization can save days of run time